LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 | Shopping (2) | 2,161 | 17 | +0.245 | .151 |
 | **Joint Wald test** | | | | **.023** |

-**Verdict:** H1c's null is not perfectly homogeneous across ad-product categories, though no individual stratum is significant alone.
-This is the observation that, upon further inspection, motivated Level 2 (root README §2, §6.1).
+**Verdict [CONF]:** H1c's null is not perfectly homogeneous across ad-product categories, though no individual stratum is significant alone.
+This is the pre-specified result that, upon inspection, motivated RQ2a–RQ2c (root README §2, §6).

-## 5. [L2] Continuous-share re-specification (Option B) — full robustness battery per term
+## 5. [EXPL] RQ2a — where does the heterogeneity concentrate? (continuous-share re-specification)

 Customer-level panel, n=228, `campaign_type` shares as continuous covariates (`share_1` = website reference category; `share_4` degenerate, auto-excluded).